 Claiming 80G Benefits as an NRI

-The Short Answer
+The Quick Answer for NRIs:

-Step 1: The Rules of Donating
+Step 1: Adhering to Donation Rules

 🇮🇳